 We have a pre-print manuscript that describes the performance of the ensemble forecasts.

-Each week, we generate ensemble forecasts of cumulative and incident COVID-19 deaths and incident COVID-19 cases over the next four weeks that combine the forecasts from a designated model submitted by each team.
+Each week, we generate ensemble forecasts of cumulative and incident COVID-19 deaths, incident COVID-19 cases, and incident COVID-19 hospitalizations over the next four weeks that combine the forecasts from a designated model submitted by each team.
 This is helpful because it gives a sense of the general consensus forecast across all teams.
 Previous work in infectious disease forecasting and other fields has also shown that ensemble forecasts are often more accurate than any individual model that went into the ensemble.
 Readers who are more familiar with the forecasting methods may also find it helpful to explore forecasts from individual models to obtain a more detailed understanding of the underlying uncertainty and the range of projections generated by models built on different assumptions.
 We published a medrxiv pre-print in August 2020 describing the performance of the ensemble forecast during the first few months of the pandemic.

 Summary of how the ensemble is built